Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-confessions-of-an-eco-hypocrite.html.markdown

 I hope the book encourages people to find those places that work for them, but also to be understanding that what works for you might not work for somebody else.
 And if that’s the case, it does not mean that you two are opposed or standing against each other, it means that you are working on different pieces of the puzzle.

 > ”What works for you might not work for someone else.
-It does not mean you two are opposed, it means you are working on different pieces of the puzzle.”
+It does not mean you are opposed, it means you are working on different pieces of the puzzle.”

 In the book I also explore the function of shame.
 It is an important social regulator.
 We feel shame when we do something that is outside of social norms and when people witness us doing something outside of social norms.
 It can be used powerfully to change behaviours.
 But the trouble is, the more we use it, the less powerful it becomes.